NANDINIS898/saarthi-main/README.md

 Saarthi replaces paper-and-form loan applications with a 5-minute conversational
-experience: a live video KYC session, an XGBoost risk model with SHAP explainability, and a multi-agent layer that negotiates the offer and issues the sanction letter — all guided by a voice-driven AI assistant.
+experience: a live video KYC session, an XGBoost risk model with SHAP explainability, and a multi-agent layer that negotiates the offer and issues the sanction letter, all guided by a voice-driven AI assistant.

 ---